 What are the safari rules?

 Do not open your windows. – Animals are meant to be seen but not touched.
-During the drive thru safari keep you windows closed the entire time.
+During the drive-thru safari keep your windows closed the entire time.

 Do not feed the animals. – This kind of goes with the point above.
 However, it is important that you are not feeding any of the animals.

 Do not pet or touch the animals. – This also goes with keeping the windows closed.
 These animals are not meant to be touched.
+You will see animals roaming freely.
 Keep your windows closed and enjoy the view.

 Go 5 miles per hour. – The animals have free roam of the safari park.
 This means that you need to take the drive slowly.
 You will also want to always keep your eyes on the road when driving as animals will walk in front of you without a second thought.